List of female lieutenant governors in the United States

-As of February 17, 2025, there are 22 women currently serving (excluding acting capacity) as lieutenant governors in the United States.
-Overall, 127 women have served (including acting capacity).
+As of January 20, 2026, there are 21 women currently serving (excluding acting capacity) as lieutenant governors in the United States.
+Overall, 128 women have served (including acting capacity).

 Women have been elected lieutenant governor in 40 of the 50 states.
 The states that have the position of lieutenant governor and have not yet elected a woman are Georgia, Tennessee, Texas, Washington, and West Virginia.
-The states that do not have the position of lieutenant governor are Arizona, Maine, New Hampshire, Oregon, and Wyoming.
+The states that do not have the position of lieutenant governor are Arizona (until January 2027), Maine, New Hampshire, Oregon, and Wyoming.
 The holders of the first in line to the governorship there, either the secretary of state or senate president, are listed here separately.

-13 female lieutenant governors have become governors of their respective states, and six female secretaries of state have become governors of their respective states.
+Thirteen female lieutenant governors have become governors of their respective states, and six female secretaries of state have become governors of their respective states.

-Nancy E. Dick is the oldest living former female lieutenant governor, at the age of 95.
+Nancy Dick is the oldest living former female lieutenant governor, at the age of 96.

 History

 The first woman to become lieutenant governor was Matilda Dodge Wilson (R), who was appointed lieutenant governor of Michigan in 1940 by Luren Dickinson.
 The first woman elected as lieutenant governor was Consuelo N. Bailey (R) of Vermont, who was elected in 1954.

 In 1978, Jean King (D) was elected as the first female Asian American lieutenant governor, when she was elected lieutenant governor of Hawaii.
 In 2002, Jennette Bradley (R) was elected as the first female African American lieutenant governor, when she was elected lieutenant governor of Ohio.
 In 2014, Evelyn Sanguinetti (R) was elected as the first female Hispanic or Latino lieutenant governor, when she was elected lieutenant governor of Illinois.

 Kentucky was the first state to hold a transfer of power from one female lieutenant governor to another, when Martha Layne Collins was elected to succeed Thelma Stovall in 1979.

 Minnesota has had the most female lieutenant governors or other deputy leaders of any state in the Union, with nine consecutive female lieutenant governors since 1983.
 However, no female politician has been nominated for governor by any major statewide party in any of Minnesota's gubernatorial elections.